 This course explores principles of project management to gain fundamental knowledge to enhance management outcomes including human resources management, communications management, scope management, quality management, scheduling/time management, cost and resource management, risk management, contract/procurement management, and project integration.

 This course explores basic operations management in modern organizations which involves design, management and improvement of productive processes.
 Subjects include critical path methods (CPM), PERT Charts, Resource Allocations, Gantt Charts, budgeted cost of work scheduled, budgeted cost of work performed, actual cost of work performed, and projects associated with services and the manufacture of products including fast delivery to the ultimate consumer.

 This course presents both conceptual and experiential approaches to the topic of organizational change and organization development.
 Special emphasis is placed on developing interpersonal skills in order to analyze situations.

 This course presents the ethical and legal issues of business including contracts, agency law and investor protection.

-This course will provide fundamental understanding of budgeting, budgeting process and includes a practical guide for preparing financial budgets.
+This course is designed to provide students with a fundamental understanding of budgeting and the budgeting process as well as a practical guide for preparing financial budgets.

-This course is designed to provide students with an understanding of the role of accounting information in support of decision making and planning throughout the organization.
-Students will learn accounting methods for planning and controlling operations through budgets, responsibility centers and cost management.
-Furthermore, students will learn various measures and analysis techniques to evaluate the performance of the business.
+This course is designed to provide students with an opportunity to study the role of accounting information in support of decision making and planning throughout the organization.
+Students will have the opportunity to learn accounting methods for planning and controlling operations through budgets, responsibility centers and cost management.
+Furthermore, students will also study various measures and analysis techniques to evaluate the performance of the business.